Josh Allen Player Prop Bets for NFL Week 10 | Buffalo vs. New York 11/14/2021

 - Last week against the Jaguars, Allen went 31-for-47 (66.0 percent) for 264 yards and two interceptions.

-- Allen added five carries for 50 yards, averaging 10 yards per attempt in the running game.
+- He also added 50 yards on five carries, averaging 10 yards per carry without a touchdown.

-- He's also rushed 22 times for 131 yards and one touchdown, averaging 43.7 yards per game.
+- He also has 131 rushing yards on 22 carries (plus one rushing touchdown), averaging 43.7 yards per game on the ground.

 Allen's Buffalo Teammates